-14. Compose and decompose numbers from 11 to 19 by using concrete objects or drawings to demonstrate understanding that these numbers are composed of ten ones and one, two, three, four, five, six, seven, eight, or nine ones.
+Operations with N lumbers Work with numbers 11- 14.
+Compose and decompose numbers from 11 to 19 by using concrete objects or drawings to demonstrate 19 to gain foundations understanding that these numbers are composed of ten ones and one, two, three, four, five, six, seven, eight, or for place value. nine ones.

-Data Analysis

-Collect and analyze data and interpret results.

-- 15. Classify objects into given categories of 10 or fewer; count the number of objects in each category and sort the categories by count. - a.
+Data Analysis Collect and analyze data and interpret results.
+15. Classify objects into given categories of 10 or fewer; count the number of objects in each category and sort the categories by count.a.
 Categorize data on Venn diagrams, pictographs, and "yes-no" charts using real objects, symbolic representations, or pictorial representations.